openactive/2018-20.openactive.io/home.markdown

 <div role="tabpanel" id="how-it-works" class="tabPanel" aria-hidden="false" aria-labelledby="how-it-works">
 <h3> How it Works</h3>
-<p>OpenActive makes it easier for people to discover and take part in sport and physical activities.
-Using
-open data your activities can become available, everywhere.
-From websites and apps that attract millions of users, to communities and services that engage local people.</p>
+<p>OpenActive makes discovering and taking part in  sport and fitness activities easier than ever before.
+With open data, your activities can be available to people across the country,  on websites and apps that attract millions of users, to communities and services that engage local people.</p>
-<a class="button-primary" href="{{ site.baseurl }}{% link how-it-works.md %})">How it Works</a>
+<a class="button-primary" href="{{ site.baseurl }}{% link how-it-works.md %})">Discover More</a>
 </div>